ma-laforge/MDDatasets.jl/doc/architecture.md

-# MDDatasets.jl: Core Architecture
+# MDDatasets.jl: Core architecture

 <a name="PrincipalTypes"></a>
-## Principal Types
+## Principal types

 - **`DataInt, DataFloat, DataComplex`**: Useful aliases for largest practical data types on a platform (not yet platform dependent).
 - **`DataMD`**: Abastract data type for multi-dimensional data.